shahyash29/shahyash29/README.md

 ## Professional Summary

 I am a passionate Software Developer with over 5 years of professional experience in full-stack development, specializing in building scalable web applications and healthcare technology solutions.
 I recently completed my Master's in Computer Science from California State University Los Angeles with a 3.93 GPA.
 While my core expertise lies in software engineering with technologies like React.js, Node.js, Python, Java, CI/CD, and Docker, I am enthusiastic about expanding into AI/ML engineering and cloud computing architecture.
 I have hands-on experience with machine learning frameworks through academic projects and personal initiatives, and I'm eager to apply these skills in a professional setting.
 My passion for continuous learning drives me to explore cutting-edge technologies in artificial intelligence, deep learning, and cloud-native architectures to solve complex real-world problems.

-**Currently seeking opportunities to transition into AI/ML Engineering and Cloud Computing roles.**

 ---